 The Henderson Massey Local Board has contributed $2,000 towards project management and the costs of a sign.

 Second Nature Gardens support has included advice and guidance, use of vehicles, tools, wheel barrows, bins, plant storage, volunteer support and much more!

 We are excited to be working with Rutherford College with some student volunteers offering their personal time for our weekend community projects and also the potential for a project to measure and monitor the quality of the stream water.
-We are also lucky to have the input of a student to our planning for this project.
+We are also lucky to have the input of a Rutherford College student in our planning for this project.

 We were fortunate to receive a $500 grant from Ecomatters Trust in the 'Love Your Neighbourhood' promotion which enabled us to purchase 97 plants for this project.

 RiverCare Group is a part of the Te Taiao Conservation Network, which includes other conservation groups who are active on Te Atatu Peninsula including, Te Atatū Marae Coalition, Forest and Bird, Sustainable Coastlines, Community Waitakere, Birds NZ.
 We work in collaboration with this group and value in particular the input of our local iwi into our mahi.